NamgyelHuk708/NamgyelHuk708.github.io/_posts/2024-05-3-DAM_Jounal_2.md

 It knows that AI are trained by feeding a combination of both structured and unstructured data allowing them to leverage the strengths of each type and produce more comprehensive results.

 ## Data Preprocessing

-Like all even machine learning can learn and train faster if they are fed with structure and well formated datasets.
+**What and Why preprocess?**
-Now what data preprocessing means is that its transforming of the data into a format that is easier and effective to be fed to AI which makees it easier for them to learn and to get accurte output.
+Its transforming of the data into a format that is easier and effective to be fed to AI which makees it easier for them to learn and to get accurte output.
+Like all even machine learning can learn and train faster if they are fed with structure and well formated datasets that have gone through a preprocessing.

 ### Introduction to NLP
 Before diving into the specifics of text preprocessing and image preprocessing, it's essential to understand the significance of NLP and its applications.
 NLP deals with the interaction between computers and human (natural) languages, enabling machines to comprehend, interpret, and generate human-like text.